gkwa/itsfergus/README.md

 Fine, yes, we should pay the price (time) to learn something, but not by googling for examples forever.

+This terraform puts the gateway, lambda function, docker container in place so I can tweak it and observe the change and compare that to the AWS docs.

 ## Description

 Its a reminder for how to create and deploy an AWS Lambda function in a Docker container with API Gateway and two different authentication methods: